Chrome will start blocking resource-heavy ads in August

 Google says that “a fraction of a percent of ads” consume a disproportionate share of device resources, including battery and network data.
 The company measured the ads Chrome sees and targeted the most egregious ads, meaning those that “use more CPU or network bandwidth than 99.9% of all detected ads for that resource.”

-The thresholds (4MB of network data, 15 seconds of CPU usage in any 30 second period, 60 seconds of total CPU usage) represent just 0.3% of ads, Google said.
-And yet, they account for 26% of network data used by ads and 28% of all ad CPU usage.
+The thresholds (4MB of network data, 15 seconds of CPU usage in any 30-second period, 60 seconds of total CPU usage) represent just 0.3% of ads, Google said.
+And yet they account for 26% of network data used by ads and 28% of all ad CPU usage.
 Google’s chart below shows the overall percentage of heavy and non-heavy ads and the total resource usage of each.

 Chrome will limit the resources a display ad can use before the user interacts with the ad.
 When an ad reaches one of the thresholds, the ad’s frame will navigate to an error page that simply says “Ad removed.”